codestack-net/blog/_posts/2019-10-31-solidworks-3d-watermark.md

 ~~~

 * Download [geometry file](/res/2019-10-31-solidworks-3d-watermark/geometry.dat) and place in the same folder as macro
+* Create new part file or open existing one
 * Run the macro.
 3D watermark is displayed.
 This is a copy of the model downloaded from [GrabCad](https://grabcad.com/library/pumpkin-5)
 * Stop the macro or close the model to remove the watermark